 - The MLB and MGM Resorts

 Understandably, the partnership between the NFL and a gaming operator would bring in the biggest benefits for everyone, as the Football League is the largest sporting body in the country.
-Greater fan engagement can drive significant results for the NFL, with estimated $1.75 billion each year going in the way of the National Football League.
+Greater fan engagement can drive significant results for the NFL, with an estimated $1.75 billion each year going in the way of the National Football League.

 Though the NFL is now partnering up with a major gambling operator, the League is still very much wary of partnerships that may cast it in a bad light.
 Acting on this, the NFL questioned a partnership between the Jets and 888 Holdings.